kevinoh45TuD/pp3-connect-game/README.md

 The table is double-lined to make it stand out with tokens being represented by '#' to try closely emulate a token shape from the original game.

-Previously each token as a larger shape of 2x2 and 3x3 '#' symbols, this was changed as it made the board to big for the specified heroku template screen.
+Previously each token was a larger shape of 2x2 and 3x3 '#' symbols, this was changed as it made the board too big for the specified heroku template screen.

 The color for the table is blue.
 The color for player tokens is red.
 The color for computer tokens is yellow.